 On the corner of Panská and Rybárska brána is a man peering out of a manhole cover ‘looking up skirts’, created by Viktor Hulík.
 It’s been here since 1997 and is the favourite photo op in town.

-© Palickap, Wikimedia Commons
+This gargoyle can give first-time visitors a fright © Palickap, Wikimedia Commons

 A grotesque gargoyle from a late Gothic façade.
 Horrible dwarf squatting and flashing at the street.
 Various theories about his significance – some say he is looking towards Vydrica, the former red-light district, and that’s why he is aroused; others insist he represents a very nosy resident of the building who likes to spy on passers-by from a tiny bay window.